andreaskaris/blog/docs/openshift/cpu-isolation-in-openshift.md

 static CPU manager as in the earlier example.
 However, it will also configure the API server, the kubelet and crio for workload partitioning.

-Once the cluster is installed and configured for CPU isolation with a `PerformanceProfile`, for a pod to be scheduled to the system reserved CPUs, 2 requirements must be fulfilled:
+Once the cluster is installed with `cpuPartitioningMode: AllNodes` and configured for CPU isolation with a `PerformanceProfile`, for a pod to be scheduled to the system reserved CPUs, 2 requirements must be fulfilled:

 * The namespace must be annotated by an admin or a privileged user with `workload.openshift.io/allowed: management`.
   This requirement makes sure that normal users cannot enable the feature without administrator consent.
 * A pod must opt in to being a management workload via annotation `target.workload.openshift.io/management: {"effect": "PreferredDuringScheduling"}`.